‘Sleep is that golden chain that ties health and our bodies together’. Thomas Dekker.

 I bought an eye mask to wear as we do not have blackout lining on the curtains upstairs.
 I looked at all sorts of eye-masks including some quite expensive versions but this one looked the best value by far.
 I’ve got to say that it is so comfortable and I can’t fault it!
 Complete value for money.

-As well as that, I wear ear-plugs which I have always worn as a hangover from days in London.
+As well as that, I wear ear-plugs.
 Again, I have tried so many brands but I find these from RS Components to be the best for both noise reduction and comfort.
 Much better than the average ear plugs in the high street that cost a fortune in comparison and that fall out!

 Of course, no amount of tricks can compensate for an over-active mind and a stressful life.
 Sometimes you just have too much on your mind and sleep is difficult.
 I will be writing about stress reduction techniques in the coming months but in the meantime we are trying as hard as we can to make the little improvements that are within our control.